Content warning: Death and death-related topics ahead

 Yes, it’s probably more important to do this if you have assets, but even if you don’t – you can leave behind instructions for your loved ones on what you’d want in the unfortunate event of a terrible accident.
 How do you want your remains handled?
 I’m telling you right now, that shit is EXPENSIVE.
 Can you set aside anything to help with those expenses?

-Also, there are documents you might want to consider having in your files – like an Advanced Directive or a DNR (Do Not Resuscitate) if that’s what you’re into, or a Power of Attorney for someone you trust to make medical decisions on your behalf if you are incapacitated or unconscious.
+Also, there are documents you might want to consider having in your files – like an Advanced Directive or a DNR (Do Not Resuscitate) if that’s what you’re into, or a Power of Attorney or Healthcare Proxy for someone you trust to make legal or medical decisions on your behalf if you are incapacitated or unconscious.

 If you do have assets – talk to a professional.
 Homes and life insurance policies and other large financial assets…if you don’t square this stuff away, then depending on where you live and your legal marital status, everything can go haywire after you’re gone.
 You have absolutely no say in it unless you’ve figured it all out in advance.